jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (a) is not properly refundable; or
     (b) is in excess of any amount of tax that is refundable,—
   - **withdrawal tax** , in section 95 of this Act, has the same meaning as in section YA 1 of the Income Tax Act 2007.
-(2) Unless the context otherwise requires, and having regard to the context where there is more than one definition of the same term, other terms used in this Act have the same meanings as they have in the Income Tax Act 2007.
+(2) Unless the context otherwise requires, and having regard to the context where there is more than 1 definition of the same term, other terms used in this Act have the same meanings as they have in the Income Tax Act 2007.
 (3)
 (4)